vovashkil/vovashkil.github.io/docs/aci/120-aws-cloud-foundations/w06cloudcostmanagement.md

 **Tag policy** and **Consolidated billing**.

 The other options are incorrect because:
-* Service control Plicy won't help you to obtain shared billing functionality neither to track resource deployment.
+* Service Control Plicy won't help you to obtain shared billing functionality neither to track resource deployment.
 * Root account usage restrictions won't help you to obtain shared billing functionality neither to track resource deployment.
 * Compute Optimizer detailed monitoring won't help you to obtain shared billing functionality neither to track resource deployment.